- '16-year-old girl killed herself after her Instagram followers voted for her death’

 Suicidal cases are quite common in Malaysia, the number of reported suicidal cases among students have been increasing over the years and the age of students who attempt to commit suicide is getting younger too.

 Most suicidal attempts by students are caused by mental health issues but many parents are not aware of it.
 Who would have thought that a primary school student will attempt to commit suicide when they should be living a happy and worry-free life during their childhood?

 But sadly, it did happen in Malaysia.

 A national survey by the Ministry of Health has revealed that Malaysian teens aged 13 to 17 are critically suffering from mental health problems.

-The same survey also showed prevalence of suicidal thoughts of 10% among the students, which has increased by almost 3% from 7.9% in 2012.
+The same survey also showed the statistics for the prevalence of suicidal thoughts of 10% among the students, which has increased by almost 3% from 7.9% in 2012.

 Why do Malaysian teens have mental health issues?

-The occurrence of mental health issues among students are caused by many factors, including peer pressure, harsh parenting styles, family conflicts and many other reasons.
+The occurrence of mental health issues among students is caused by many factors, including peer pressure, harsh parenting styles, family conflicts and many other reasons.